tony2tones/ramp-weather/README.md

 Run `ng serve` or `npm run test` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## runing unit tests with Jest

-> This is just incase I don't manage to setup my jest on this project correctly.
-Unit tests can be run using the following command line
+Unit tests can be run using the following command line.

-    npx jest
+    npm run test

 ## Code scaffolding